Providing and Obtaining Employment Reference Information

 The process of gathering complete, job-related reference information is a required part of the recruiting and hiring process at JMU because it supports the university’s commitment to maintaining an effective workforce.
 In addition, the university will recruit and hire employees in accordance with federal and state law and university policies.
 To comply with these policies, to ensure that employment practices are effective, and to provide equal employment opportunity, the following procedures must be observed when involved in obtaining or providing reference information.

 6.1 Obtaining Reference Information

-At least three job-related references must be completed before any employment offer is made.
+At least three job-related references must be completed before any employment offer is made for new employees.
 All rehired employees with a break in service of more than one year are required to have one reference completed prior to being rehired.
 This reference may be provided by a former JMU supervisor who is familiar with the employee’s work performance.
 Re-hired employees with a break in service of less than one year will also be required to have one reference completed if no references are on file.

-References may be obtained in any one of a variety of formats including face-to-face, telephone, e-mail, etc. Personal references may be contacted if the applicant has limited work experience.
+References may be obtained in any one of a variety of formats, including face-to-face, telephone, email, etc. Personal references may be contacted if the applicant has limited work experience.
 However, it is important to note that personal references are often not helpful in determining a candidate’s ability to perform job-related tasks or functions.

 Reference checks should attempt to obtain information including, but not limited to: